Lightning-AI/pytorch-lightning/pl_examples/README.md

 # Examples
-This folder has 3 sections:
+This folder has 4 sections:

+### Basic examples
+These show the most common use of Lightning for either CPU or GPU training.

 ### Domain templates
 These are templates to show common approaches such as GANs and RL.

-### Basic examples
+### Full examples
-These show the most common use of Lightning for either CPU or GPU training.
+Contains examples demonstrating ImageNet training, Semantic Segmentation, etc.

 ### Multi-node examples
 These show how to run jobs on a GPU cluster using lightning.